jhipster/generator-jhipster-nodejs/ROADMAP.md

 - [x] Added controller generator (jhipster spring-controller _name_ command)
 - [x] Delete unuseful java questions not supported
 - [x] Entity generator
-- [x] Automatic config in dev profile sqlite db and in prod mongodb or another db
+- [x] Automatic config in dev profile sqlite db and in prod another sql db
 - [x] All user and auth api with jwt integrated in angular ui
 - [x] Replaced mongoProdDatabase question with standard jhipster databaseType and with all db typeORM support
 - [x] Remove maven with option JAVA requirement
 - [x] Add package.json when no client
+- [x] Avoid reinsert seed db in restart app

 ## To DO for next release